hun1451/PhotoSwipe/README.md

 ## Using PhotoSwipe?

-If you’ve used PhotoSwipe in some interesting way, or on the site of a popular brand, I’d be very grateful if you <a href='mailto:diiiimaaaa@gmail.com?subject="Site that uses PhotoSwipe"'>shoot me</a> a link to it.
+If you�셶e used PhotoSwipe in some interesting way, or on the site of a popular brand, I�셝 be very grateful if you <a href='mailto:diiiimaaaa@gmail.com?subject="Site that uses PhotoSwipe"'>shoot me</a> a link to it.

 ## License

 Script is licensed under MIT license with one exception: Do not create a public WordPress plugin based on it, as I will develop it.
 If you need to use it for a public WordPress plugin right now, please ask me by email first.
 Thanks!

-Attribution is not required, but much appreciated, especially if you’re making a product for developers.
+Attribution is not required, but much appreciated, especially if you�셱e making a product for developers.

 ## About

 PhotoSwipe 4.0+ is developed by [Dmitry Semenov](http://twitter.com/dimsemenov).
 But initially script was created in 2011 by [Code Computerlove](http://www.codecomputerlove.com/), a digital agency in Manchester, they [passed](https://twitter.com/PhotoSwipe/status/444134042787930113) on development in March 2014.
 You can view [source and documentation](https://github.com/dimsemenov/PhotoSwipe/tree/v3.0.3) of old PhotoSwipe (<4.0) in history of this repo.

+전영욱
+custom----
+api
+faq

+김희환
+getting
+optins
+performance----

+한상원
+respnsive
+seo
+updates...